Breakfast Ministry

 Tips on bringing breakfast

-Meals should be delivered between 6:30 and 6:45 am and be ready to serve at 7 am.
-If you're bringing a hot meal, please deliver it already cooked or baked; we can keep it warm in our ovens if needed.
-Currently, we serve about 50-60 meals a day.
+Meals should be brought in through the kitchen door on the back side of the church between 6:30 and 6:45 a.m.
+If you're bringing a hot meal, please deliver it already cooked or baked; we can keep it warm in our ovens until serving time, which is around 7:10 a.m.

 Menu ideas